sahabpardaz/gooni/README.md

 yarn prepublishOnly
 ```

-💡 In order to watch changes to components on storybook while developing, `yarn start` in the the package to build as you develop.
+💡 In order to watch changes to components on storybook while developing, `yarn start` in the package to build as you develop.